The WWW Team may not share an office, but we sure do share a sense of humor!

 One of our recent chats was about how messy, chaotic emails equal more work for everyone and can really make the sender look sloppy.
 You can be very savvy in your field, but if your emails always look like sh*t, you are going to tarnish your brand, reputation and productivity.

-Here a some simple steps to make your emails as pretty as your hair on a good hair day:
+Here are some simple steps to make your emails as pretty as your hair on a good hair day:

 Use clean, clear subject lines